 One great benefit of this book is that it also contains over 100 video tutorials.
 This is so important when learning music production, you really need to hear what you are being taught.
 Understanding the theory of EQ & Compression is great, but you really need to know how it sounds!

-It’s a useful book to make better music whether you are a beginner or already an experienced producer.
+It’s a useful book to help you make better music, whether you are a beginner or an experienced producer.

 Master the art of beatmatching